sarumoina/vuepress-documentation/cloudcone/12-installing-php.md

 # if you are installing laravel, then install these following too:

-$ sudo apt install openssl php-common php-curl php-json php-mbstring php-mysql php-xml php-zip
+$ sudo apt install openssl php-common php-curl php-json php-mbstring php-mysql php-xml php-zip php-gd

 # if you will use mongodb as driver later on (vide `composer require jenssegers/mongodb`) then install the mongodb drivers prior to that